DICTIONARY OF AUTOMOTIVE TERMS - "Ai"

 Air filter

-A device which filters the air entering the engine to remove airborne impurities, dust, dirt, and bumblebees.
-Also called air filter.
+1. A device which filters the air entering the engine to remove airborne impurities, dust, dirt, and bumblebees.
+Without it, impurities could cause internal wear and damage.
+Also called air cleaner.

 (ACL BI-MET) a component of a thermostatic air cleaner system.
 It senses the temperature of incoming fresh air and bleeds off vacuum when the air is warm.
 When the air is cold, the sensor directs vacuum to the air cleaner vacuum motor.